We each bring a different passion and mix of unique objects to our store:

 Please scroll down the page for our store location, hours and map.

-This exquisite outdoor art show and sale is set among the picturesque ruins of a 19th century mill beside the rapids of the Napanee River.
-It features local artists showcasing juried-quality paintings, sculpture, mosiac tile, fibre, wood paper, photography & more.
+Art Among the Ruins, an outdoor art show and sale, is set among the picturesque ruins of a 19th century mill beside the rapids of the Napanee River.
+It features local artists showcasing juried-quality paintings, sculpture, mosaic tile, fibre, wood paper, photography & more.
 Admission is free and includes live music and a BBQ lunch available for purchase.
 For more information about this successful event visit: artamongtheruins.com

 Where to find us

 Our summer store is now open on Saturdays from 10 am to 1 pm.
 On other days by chance or by appointment.

 Donna Poirier runs our summer store.
 She can be reached at: 613-378-1905.

 Note: Google Maps lists Wellington instead of Newburgh

 in the address heading however, the map shows the correct streets.